 In the 1920s and 1930s the famous Peking Opera actor Mei Lanfang, together with a kunqu scholar, established a society to revive the kunqu.
 Different attempts had been made in this direction for decades.
 In connection with this revival a northern kunqu troupe was founded, and its style was called beikun.
 At the time of writing this material, the beikun theatre has declined to some kind of semi-kunqu, semi-Peking Opera style, struggling to survive among other theatre forms in Beijing.

 The southern kunqu style was called nankun.
 South Chinese nankun groups can be found, for example, in Shanghai and in Nanking, the latter one probably representing the most authentic kunqu style at the moment.
 For generations many have been afraid that this unique opera form will completely decline and disappear.
-In 2001 it was, however, included in the UNESCO List of Outstanding Examples of the World’s Intangible Heritage, and a stylised kunqu scene was one of the highlights of the giant opening show of the Beijing Olympics in 2008, broadcast all over the world.
+In 2008 it was, however, officially included in UNESCO list of the Intangible Heritage of Humanity, and in the same year a stylised kunqu scene was one of the highlights of the giant opening show of the Beijing Olympics in 2008, broadcast all over the world.

 The birth of kunqu was due to the close co-operation of musicians, such as Wei Liangfu, with talented play writers.
 Chinese is a tonal language, and thus when it is sung, its relationship with accompanying music is close and specific, an important phenomenon to be further discussed later.
 The tones, according to whether they are level, ascending, or first descending and then ascending, or descending in pitch, affect the actual meaning of the word and consequently create a kind of musical basis within the language itself.